 (iii) no later than the date falling four months after the auction in the case of the time period between the Delivery Year and the auction is less than eight months.

-(b) If an Unproven DSR CMU is awarded a Capacity Agreement then the Capacity Provider must complete a Metering Assessment with respect to that CMU.
+(b) If an Unproven DSR CMU is awarded a Capacity Agreement then the Capacity Provider must complete a Metering Assessment with respect to that CMU prior to the date falling four months before the commencement of the Delivery Year to which the Capacity Auction relates (or, in the case of an Applicant intending to bid for a Capacity Agreement of a duration exceeding one Delivery Year, prior to the date falling four months before the commencement of the second Delivery Year to which the Capacity Auction relates),.

 (ba) If a Prospective CMU is awarded a Capacity Agreement then the Capacity Provider must, as soon as reasonably practicable after the CMU becomes Operational, and in any event not later than the Long Stop Date:

-(i) provide to the Delivery Body detailed line diagrams showing electrical configurations and metering sites at which the Generating Units are located or the location at which the Interconnector CMU is metered; and
+(i) not used

 (ii) complete a Metering Assessment in relation to the CMU.

-(c) Following the completion of a Metering Assessment pursuant to Rule 8.3.3(a), (b) or (ba), or 8.3.4(h)(i)(bb) (and following the completion of amendments made to a Metering Assessment, pursuant to Rules 3.6.4(d), 3.6A.3(c), 3.9.4(d), or 8.3.3(h) where applicable) the Delivery Body must:

-(i) notify the relevant Capacity Provider whether or not, based on such Metering Assessment, the metering arrangements for such CMU will be subject to a Metering Test
+(c) Following the completion of a Metering Assessment pursuant to Rule 8.3.3(a), (b) or (ba), or 8.3.4(h)(i)(bb) (and following the completion of amendments made to a Metering Assessment, pursuant to Rules 3.6.4(d), 3.6A.3(c), 3.9.4(d), or 8.3.3(h) where applicable) the CM Settlement Body must notify the relevant Capacity Provider and the Delivery Body whether or not, based on such Metering Assessment, the metering arrangements for such CMU will be subject to a Metering Test

-(ii) send a copy of any completed Metering Assessment to the CM Settlement Body.

 (d) If:

-(i) a Prospective CMU or an Unproven DSR CMU has been awarded a Capacity Agreement and the Delivery Body notifies the relevant Capacity Provider, pursuant to Rule 8.3.3(c)(i), that such CMU is subject to a Metering Test; or
+(i) a Prospective CMU or an Unproven DSR CMU has been awarded a Capacity Agreement and the CM Settlement Body notifies the relevant Capacity Provider, pursuant to Rule 8.3.3(c)(i), that such CMU is subject to a Metering Test; or

-(ii) an Existing CMU or a Proven DSR CMU has been awarded a Capacity Agreement and the Delivery Body notifies the relevant Capacity Provider, pursuant to Rule 8.3.3(c)(i), that such CMU is subject to a Metering Test
+(ii) an Existing CMU or a Proven DSR CMU has been awarded a Capacity Agreement and the CM Settlement Body notifies the relevant Capacity Provider, pursuant to Rule 8.3.3(c)(i), that such CMU is subject to a Metering Test

-the Capacity Provider must provide a Metering Test Certificate with respect to that CMU by no later than the relevant date specified in Rule 8.3.3(e).
+the Capacity Provider must obtain a Metering Test Certificate with respect to that CMU from the CM Settlement Body by no later than the relevant date specified in Rule 8.3.3(e).

-New rule reference
+(da) The CM Settlement Body must notify the Delivery Body within five working days from the date that a Metering Test Certificate has been issued to the Capacity Provider, including confirmation of the date that the Metering Test Certificate was awarded.

-(e) The date by which a Capacity Provider must provide a Metering Test Certificate where required to do so under Rule 8.3.3(d) is:
+(e) The date by which a Capacity Provider must be awarded a Metering Test Certificate where required to do so under Rule 8.3.3(d) is:

-(i) in the case of a Unproven DSR CMU, the date falling two weeks prior to the start of the relevant Delivery Year (or, if the Capacity Agreement is of a duration exceeding one Delivery Year, by the date falling two weeks before the commencement of the second Delivery Year of the Capacity Agreement);
+(i) in the case of an Unproven DSR CMU, the date falling two weeks prior to the start of the relevant Delivery Year (or, if the Capacity Agreement is of a duration exceeding one Delivery Year, by the date falling two weeks before the commencement of the second Delivery Year of the Capacity Agreement);

 (ii) in the case of an Existing CMU or a Proven DSR CMU that has been awarded a Capacity Agreement in a T-4 Auction, the date falling 18 months prior to the start of the first Delivery Year;